 These techniques almost never work, especially if you have strong-willed children like mine.
 Isn’t it simply making things worse?

 It’s because children’s inherent wiring, even that of an 18-month-old kid, is one of free choice, positive connection, and having their own power.
-When you use punishment (fear conditioning) to prevent undesirable behaviour from recurring, you are aiming to compel their compliance via fear.
+When you use punishment to prevent undesirable behavior from recurring, you are aiming to compel their compliance via fear.

 Fear-Based Punishments Do Not Work